pratik9315/Creators_compound/README.md

 # Creators Compound

 An all in one App for creators all across the world!

-As of 2021,  there are more than 37 million YouTube channels out there.
+_As of 2021,  there are more than 37 million YouTube channels out there.
 The number of channels is growing strong: last year it grew more than 23%.
 People all around the world are creating a YouTube channel, and uploading 500 hours of video every minute.
-Millions of new channels are created EVERYDAY!
+Millions of new channels are created EVERYDAY!_
 Thats all the reason any new creator Should Prepare himself/herself in this areana.

 There are mainly 3 problems a creator faces:
-1.No money for expensive gears such as Camera,Mic and Setup 2.Lack of SEO and Basic Marketing Skills
+1. No money for expensive gears such as Camera,Mic and Setup
+2. Lack of SEO and Basic Marketing Skills
-3.Networking- Difficulty in finding trustworthy People
+3. Networking- Difficulty in finding trustworthy People

 Introducing, Creators Compound
 Creators Compound is an Android App, which helps creators to provid themeselves with a platform to Pitch their Ideas to Well known